jooyul-yoon/QR_Online_Reservation/README.md

 Pre-registration, QR codes to welcome people back to Emmanuel Presbyterian Church

-## Getting Started

-People have to register before attending every service of EPC(Emmanuel Presbyterian Church)

 ### Prerequisites

+People have to register before attending every service of EPC(Emmanuel Presbyterian Church) from [EventBrite](www.eventbrite.com)

 What things you need to install the software and how to install them